abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-29-IndiaMLHiring.md

 * The reason I chose final predictions to be 1 even if one of the 5 folds predicted TRUE is because I observed a trend where I was having better scores with ~ 150 positive predictions.

-Final Public LeaderBoard Rank achieved was 20.
+Final Public LeaderBoard Rank achieved was 20 out of 1200+ participants.
 Private LeaderBoard ranks are yet to be published.